seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 - A catalyst can only veto (map inv.
 31), and only when confirmed (inv.
 39).
 - Squeeze framing comes from the system's own measures, never from vendor liquidation heatmaps; funding is a cost, not a signal.
-- The 28-coin universe is frozen by standing decision; the analyst never proposes additions.
+- The universe is frozen between owner decisions (map inv.
+2, inv.
+59); the analyst never proposes additions, and never writes its size into this file.

 ---